learn-co-students/nyc-web-082718/40-intro-to-react/README.md

 ### Morning

-- [ ] Use historical context and the Mod 3 experience to explain why React and declarative programming is special
+- [-] Use historical context and the Mod 3 experience to explain why React and declarative programming is special
-- [ ] Understand how create-react-app works and what it offers a developer
+- [x] Understand how create-react-app works and what it offers a developer
 - [ ] See what a React Component actually is (an object, made by a class)
-- [ ] Setup a new React app and play around with building things
+- [x] Setup a new React app and play around with building things
-- [ ] Learn how to identify components on a page, visually
+- [-] Learn how to identify components on a page, visually

 ### Afternoon

-- [ ] Build custom components and see initial JSX
+- [-] Build custom components and see initial JSX
 - [ ] Build modular & reusable components
 - [ ] See how props are to components as arguments are to functions
 - [ ] Begin seeing the component hierarchy and the flow of information